Licister/Run_analysis/README.md

 This code runs an analysis on the "Human Activity Recognition Using Smartphones Dataset", version 1.0.
 To check the original dataset, download the file at [this link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 [1]

-The analysis creates a readable dataset that includes the average of all the variables about means or standard deviations.
+The analysis creates a readable dataset that includes the average of all the variables about means or standard deviations collected in the original study.

 ### To open the dataset properly:
  * Open with `read.table("analysis.txt", header = TRUE, sep = " ")`.